Is Indonesia Worth Visiting? Everything You Need to Know

 Indonesia is generally a safe destination to visit, and this is especially true on the island of Java, where we have found the locals to be among the friendliest, most welcoming, and most generous people we have encountered during our Indonesia travels over the years.

-As mentioned above, the driving and traffic is treacherous and we have had one near fatal incident with an over loaded truck that lost use of it’s brakes.
+As mentioned above, the driving and traffic in Indonesia is treacherous and we have had one near-fatal incident with an overloaded truck that lost use of its brakes.

-Other than that….we have never experienced any safety issues or felt unsafe in Indonesia – be it in cities, rural, day or night.
+Other than that….we have never experienced any safety issues in Indonesia – be it in cities, rural, day or night.
 But it’s still important to take normal precautions such as being aware of your surroundings, respecting local customs, and staying informed about local conditions.

 • Friendly Indonesian locals in Indonesia Holiday - The Best Advice to Know Before you go Happy Irish Wanderers